 Read this post to learn more about the health benefits of dry fruits and what nutrients they may add to your child’s diet.

 Different Dry Fruits Beneficial For Your Kid’s Health

 - Raisins: These are essentially the sun-dried form of grapes.
-The high sugar content in raisins can take care of the energy requirements and hunger pangs of your hyperactive kid.
+The high sugar content and antioxidants in raisins acts as energy boosters and can take care of the energy requirements and hunger pangs of your hyperactive kid.
 Raisins are a storehouse of minerals like Magnesium, Phosphorus, Potassium, Iron, Copper, and Manganese.
 Consuming this tangy dry fruit on a regular basis can help prevent anemia and protect your growing kid’s bone health (2).

 - Walnuts: The crunchy and delicious dry fruit contains a high proportion of essential omega 3 fatty acids, which help fight LDL and boost the cardiac health of your kid.
 It also helps prevent metabolic disorders like diabetes and cancer.
 Walnut termed as ‘brain food’ is helpful in safeguarding the brain development of your kid.
 It is a must-have for your kid as it is a rich source of Vitamins B1, B2, B6, and folic acid.
 It also contains minerals like manganese, copper, magnesium, zinc, phosphorus, iron, calcium, and potassium (3).

 - Cashews: These delicious nuts are replete with essential nutrients like manganese, copper, magnesium, zinc, and phosphorus.
 Adding it to your kid’s diet will ensure he has strong and healthy bones.

 Health Benefits Of Dry Fruits For Kids